Jul 12 2013

 “Birds are classically among the most monogamous of all organisms,” writes Frank B. Gill in Ornithology.

 Many birds mate for life.
 Swans and geese, parrots and eagles, albatrosses and even pigeons choose a mate once and for all.
 Among those species divorce is rare.
 That’s why a Bewick’s swan couple caused a stir when they arrived on their wintering grounds in 2009, apparently divorced and remarried.
-They were the only Bewick’s swans known to do it in 40 years.
+They were the only Bewick’s swans known to do it in 40 years of study.

 Do other monogamous birds ever divorce?
 Is it typical behavior that we hadn’t noticed?